-Clanton Creek Recreation Area is a 9.4 mile lightly trafficked out and back trail located near Peru, IA that features a river and is rated as moderate.
+Clanton Creek Recreation Area is a 9.4 mile lightly trafficked out and back trail located near Peru, Iowa that features a river and is rated as moderate.
 The trail is primarily used for hiking and camping and is accessible year-round.
 Dogs are also able to use this trail.

 Most of the trails were mowed and well maintained.
 There were some that had trees that had fallen across them.
 Some trails ended for no reason.
 A good hike and a good workout, especially if you're gearing up for a longer hike.
 The worst part was that the trails were not marked well.
 There are signs that show loop or main trail and the distance but very easy to get turned around and not sure of where you're going.
 Be sure to take water.
 A couple of primitive camp sites.
 Lots and lots of giant butterflies of all different kinds, lots of gorgeous prairie flowers of all kinds, and a variety of different pines.
 Brightly colored gold finch.
 August 2016.